-1. Review these resources:

-- Read Rodman, A. (2018).
-Learning Together, Learning On Their Own: What if schools could offer teachers both shared professional learning experiences and personalized learning opportunities?
+- 1. Review two of these resources: - Read Rodman, A. (2018).
+"Learning Together, Learning On Their Own: What if schools could offer teachers both shared professional learning experiences and personalized learning opportunities?"
 Educational Leadership, 76(3), 12-18.
-Retrieved 1/9/19. - Read Coaching as a Teacher PD Strategy - Watch Addressing Teacher Needs with Professional Development, Teaching Channel (10 min.)
+Retrieved 1/9/19. - Read Toll, Cathy.
+(Nov.
+2019).
+"But I Don't Need a Coach."
+Educational Leadership, 77(3), 74-77.
+Retrieved 1/13/2020. - Watch Addressing Teacher Needs with Professional Development, Teaching Channel (10 min.)

-Click here to read the descriptions of the new TPS Curriculum resources developed by Library of Congress partners and grantees and pick one to explore in depth and share with your classmates.
-The first eight are curriculum resources and the last five are interactive apps.
+Click here to read the descriptions of the new resources developed by Library of Congress partners and grantees and pick one to explore in depth and share with your classmates.

+The first seven are curriculum resources and the last five are interactive apps.

-Barat Education Foundation
+- Barat Education Foundation

-- Governors State

-- Marvland Humanities
+- Maryland Humanities

 - Minnesota Historical Society

 - National Association for Music Education

 - SHEG: Stanford History Education Group

 - Iowa State Historical Society

-- TPS BASICS
+- Right Question Institute

 - Eagle Eye Citizen

 - Engaging Congress

 - KidCitizen

 - Case Maker

 - DBQuest

-In this week's Discussion, tell us about the curriculum resource or App that you explored.
+In this week's Discussion, tell us about the curriculum resource or app that you explored.